Invariant spanning trees for quadratic rational maps: Examples of the ivy iteration

 \subsection{Some open questions}

-The following are open questions about the pullback relation on spanning trees that seem important: \begin{itemize} \item For a quadratic rational Thurston map $f$, can there be an infinite sequence of pairwise different ivy objects $[T_n]$ such that $[T_{n}]\multimap [T_{n+1}]$? \item Is there a uniform upper bound on the number of invariant spanning trees, up to isotopy, for a quadratic rational Thurston map?
-Is there a post-critically finite quadratic polynomial with more than two invariant ivy objects? \item Can there be two different pullback invariant subsets of $\ivy(f)$, for a quadratic rational Thurston map $f$? \end{itemize}
+The following are open questions about the pullback relation on spanning trees that seem important: \begin{itemize} \item For a quadratic rational Thurston map $f$, can there be an infinite sequence of pairwise different ivy objects $[T_n]$ such that $[T_{n}]\multimap [T_{n+1}]$? \item Is there a uniform upper bound on the number of invariant spanning trees, up to isotopy, for a quadratic rational Thurston map? \item Can there be two disjoint pullback invariant subsets of $\ivy(f)$, for a quadratic rational Thurston map $f$? \end{itemize}